franciscoafonso04/PFL-Vault/Project 2/Readme.md

 #### Windows
 1. Extract the ZIP file into a folder (e.g., `PFL_TP2_T01_Collapse_5`).
 2. Open SICStus and consult `game.pl` in the `src` folder.
-3. Start the game with:
+3. If the game does not start automatically, start the game with:
    ```prolog
    play.
    ```